MathengeKen/Personal-Portfolio-Built-in-React/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 # Description
 This code-base depicts the creation of a personal portfolio using React and Material-UI.
 Feel free to fork and alter it to your liking.